genofossas/red-sox-warning-system/README.md

 1. `ICAL_URL`: The `https` url for the ical file of games (or whatever else you're using this for).
 2. `RECIPIENT`: The phone number you're going to be sending the text to.
 3. `TEXTBELT_API_KEY`: The key you'll be providing to the textbelt API.
-You'll need to modify this for self-hosted instances.
+You'll need to modify how the code handles this manually for self-hosted instances.

 From there you can schedule your cronjob to run it however many times you want.
 I have it run at 7am local time every day because that's before I get up.